vdjserver/repertoire-summarization/README.txt

 4) merge_tables.py
 can be used to merge TSV tables.
 NOTE : For 1 and #2, since counts are being merged, input order is not important.
-For #3 and #4, since files are being merged and read order too, order is important.
+For #3 and #4, since files are being merged and read order too, input order is important.
 For
-#3 and #4 the input order is used in the output.
+#3 and #4 the input order is used in the output order.

-To get help on any of the *.pyscripts run it as seen here, and use the "-h" flag for "help"!
-For the .sh scripts please open them and read the comments.
+To get help on any of the *.py scripts run it as seen here, and use the "-h" flag for "help"!
+For the .sh scripts please open them and read the comments and examine the environment variables set there too.

-esalina2@eddiecomp:/home/data/vdj_server/repertoire-summarization$ ./rep_char.py -h
+Example rep_char help/usage is listed here :

 usage: rep_char.py [-h] [-igblast_version IGBLAST_VERSION]
                    [-igblast_params IGBLAST_PARAMS]
                    [-igblast_runid IGBLAST_RUNID] [-igblast_uri IGBLAST_URI]